 Procedures and Criteria

-The team has articulated procedures and criteria for the development of the Register, Glossary, Dictionary and Thesaurus.
+The team has articulated procedures and criteria for the development of the Register, Glossary, Dictionary and Ontologies.

 Register of Words and Phrases